adwoa123-code/Josephine-Network-Linux-portfolio/README.md

 - **WinSCP** – Used to securely transfer log files, configuration snapshots, or reports between local and remote systems.
 - **Ivanti Secure Access Client** – Provided VPN connectivity and secure remote access to Ericsson's internal support tools and customer infrastructure.

+ ⚠️ **Disclaimer**: The commands and examples provided in this repository are **Ericsson-specific** and were executed within an Ericsson-managed support environment.
+These are *not* generic Linux configurations, but tailored to the systems and customer nodes I worked with during my role as a Support Engineer.
+ No sensitive or confidential information is shared.
+This is strictly for **educational and demonstration purposes**.

 ##SCENARIO

-#NOTE BEST : "Ericsson Context"
- The commands and health checks shown here were executed on Ericsson-managed systems and customer nodes.
-These are *not* general-purpose Linux configurations, but specific to the support environment I was assigned to.

 #Perform a Health Check on AIRTEL Congo DRC_ Handover HC for New SDP23 and SDP24 ,

 Below is my solution or the steps taken as a support engineer ;